 Medicaid Spend Down: An Overview

 For Medicaid eligibility for long-term care, an applicant must have income and assets under a specified amount (as well as have a need for long-term care).
 If the applicant’s income or countable assets exceed Medicaid’s financial limits in their state, it is possible to become eligible by “spending down” one’s income or assets to the point where they become financially eligible.
-However, there are many rules about how one can legally spend down their financial resources and if these rules are violated, the applicant will be denied Medicaid.
+However, there are many Medicaid spend down rules about how one can legally spend down their financial resources and if these rules are violated, the applicant will be denied Medicaid.

 The income and asset limits for Medicaid do not remain consistent across the United States, nor do they remain the same even within each state.
 The limits often vary based on the specific Medicaid program and on one’s marital status.
 However, one fact remains the same: all Medicaid programs for the elderly require either restricted income or assets or both.
 This holds true if one is applying for in-home care, nursing home care, or assisted living under a Home and Community Based Services (HCBS) Waiver.

 This article discusses spend down of both income and assets but the main focus will be on asset spend down, which is more complicated than income spend down and is applicable across the 50 states, while income spend down is only relevant in a portion of the states.